-This blog originally appeared on THE74 on February 14, 2017.
+This blog originally appeared on LinkedIn on March 7, 2017.
 Click here to read the original post.

 In America today, young people from higher income families are eight times more likely to earn a degree than students without these resources.
 At KIPP we are proud that our alumni are graduating college at a rate above the national average for all kids and four times the rate for low income students, but we still have a way to go to level the playing field.

 To learn more about the obstacles that keep our well-prepared and motivated alumni from graduating from college, a few months ago we conducted our first ever survey of KIPP alumni who are enrolled in higher education.

 The process was simple: we sent an online survey to the approximately 10,000 KIPP alumni enrolled in college, and we received around 3,000 valid responses.
 The respondents completed middle and/or high school with KIPP and are enrolled in either two or four year colleges.
 The vast majority grew up in low-income households.

 The findings illuminated two big challenges KIPP alumni face in college: paying for living expenses and accessing job opportunities that are aligned with career goals.

 While we knew that many of our KIPP alumni face financial struggles, we were surprised to learn how many are skipping meals to pay for books and other expenses.
 In fact, about 60 percent of our KIPP alumni reported experiencing “food insecurity,” saying that they often don’t know where their next meal will come from.

 Our survey uncovered another issue for KIPP alumni: access to career-relevant jobs and internships.
 The survey data show that while most KIPP alumni could find summer jobs, less than a third were in fields related to their career goals.
 Affluent college students can afford to take unpaid or low-paying internships, but our KIPP alumni must prioritize summer jobs that can pay the bills, even if it means sacrificing important career opportunities.